United States Bureau of Mines: History

 The first director of the USBM was Joseph Austin Holmes, a pioneer in occupational safety and health.
 He served from 1910 until his death in 1915.

 From its creation, the USBM was viewed, both nationally and internationally, as the focal point for new and emerging science and technology in the minerals field.
 Since entering competition in 1978, the Bureau of Mines won 35 R&D 100 Awards, given annually by R&D Magazine for the 100 most important research innovations of the year.
-This achievement is especially impressive considering the small size of the Bureau's research budget, compared to those of competing organizations, such as E.I. du Pont de Nemours and Company, Westinghouse Electric Corporation, General Electric Company, Hitachi, Ltd., the Department of Energy, and the National Aeronautics and Space Administration (NASA).
+This achievement is especially impressive considering the small size of the Bureau's research budget, compared to those of competing organizations, such as E.I. du Pont de Nemours and Company, Westinghouse Electric Corporation, General Electric Company, Hitachi, the Department of Energy, and NASA.

 Evolution of USBM

 USBM originally provided safety and health inspection for mines on a nationwide basis, replacing some, but not all state inspection operations.
 This division comprised the majority of personnel in USBM.
 In 1973 the Secretary of the Interior created a separate agency within the department, the Mining Enforcement and Safety Administration (MESA), and the safety and health enforcement responsibilities were transferred to the new agency.
 In 1977 Congress passed the Federal Mine Safety and Health Act, which expanded the federal authority for health and safety regulation, and created a new agency, the Mine Safety and Health Administration (MSHA).
 MSHA is located in the Department of Labor, and replaced MESA.

 Congress created the Office of Surface Mining with the passage of the Surface Mining Control and Reclamation Act of 1977, and this agency inherited USBM's surface mining activities.
 The Department of Energy (DOE), also established in 1977, took over the USBM Coal Productivity Research division.
-However, the work was left unfunded by the newly created DOE as other priorities too the budget.
+However, the work was left unfunded by the newly created DOE as other priorities took the budget.
 These reorganizations led to a reduction in USBM staff, from approximately 6,000 in 1968 to 2,600 in the late 1970s.
 At its peak, USBM had 14 centers throughout the nation, but that was eventually reduced to four "mining research centers" in Denver, Pittsburgh, Minneapolis, and Spokane.